vuestorefront/vue-storefront/doc/plugins/Working with plugins.md

 ## Theme plugins

-Theme plugins should be located in `src/themes/{theme_name}/plugins`.
+It's a best practice to lcoate all theme plugins in `src/themes/{theme_name}/plugins`.
 To add new theme plugin you have to create new file `plugins/{plugin-name}/index.js` in theme scope and write there plugin code.
 If you want to register it just add it to `plugins/index.js` in theme scope as well.